-- 7.1 Address and outline measures for Integrated Water Cycle Management (including stormwater) based on Water Sensitive Urban Design principles which addresses impacts on the surrounding environment, drainage and water quality controls for the catchment, and erosion and sedimentation controls at construction and operational stages. - 7.2 Assess the impacts of the proposal on surface and groundwater hydrology and quality during both construction and occupation of the site. - 7.3 Identify mitigative measures to address impacts on water quality, particularly downstream into Karuah River that may be generated by stormwater drainage.

-- 7.4 Demonstrate consistency with relevant State Groundwater, Rivers, Wetlands and Estuary Policies, any relevant Statement of Joint Intent established by the Healthy Rivers Commission. - 7.5 Demonstrate the provision of a sustainable water supply and Water Management Plans with minimal reliance on surface and ground water resources. - Reticulated trunk drainage complying with Council's Design & Construction specifications - Interallotment drainage for lots that can not drain storm water to street frontage
+- 7.1 Address and outline measures for Integrated Water Cycle Management (including stormwater) based on Water Sensitive Urban Design principles which addresses impacts on the surrounding environment, drainage and water quality controls for the catchment, and erosion and sedimentation controls at construction and operational stages. - 7.2 Assess the impacts of the proposal on surface and groundwater hydrology and quality during both construction and occupation of the site. - 7.3 Identify mitigative measures to address impacts on water quality, particularly downstream into the Clyde River that may be generated by stormwater drainage, fuel spills and discharge from boats. - 7.4 Demonstrate consistency with relevant State Groundwater, Rivers, Wetlands and Estuary Policies, any relevant Statement of Joint Intent established by the Healthy Rivers Commission. - 7.5 Address flushing and coastal processes both within and outside the marina